-Most card these days have rewards points as a common benefit and these are targeted to some specific purchases.
-Basis what type and kind of card you hold if you make a purchase, you many ends up with some goodies like reward points or cash backs.
-Like for example a shopping card when used at shopping outlets or merchandise will give you more benefits than using the same for your fuel.As most cards have a limit to points earned during a cycle, hence having a second card is this case can help you to maximize your points as you spend.
-This, however, is not easy to track manually, however, using mymoneykarma.com you can track your spends automatically on each card and plan to maximize your reward point accumulation.
+These days, most cards have rewards points as a common benefit, targeted at some specific purchases.
+Based on what type and kind of card you hold, if you make a purchase, you can receive reward points or cash backs.
+Most cards have a limit to points earned during a cycle.
+Having a second card can help you maximize your points as you spend. mymoneykarma can help you track your expenses automatically on each card and maximize your reward point accumulation.

-In the event that your card is damaged or lost, it takes an average 7 to 9 working days to get your card back.
-This is another reason to hold a second card as that can come in handy and can act as backup for all your financial transactions.
+In the event when your card is damaged or lost, it takes 7 to 9 working days to get your card back and running.
+A second card can come in handy and can act as a backup for all your financial transactions.

-One of the biggest advantage and benefits of having a second card is it helps you to build your credit score by minimising your credit utilization ratio on a particular card.
-This is nothing but the ratio of the debt to the limit you hold on that card.
-The lesser the credit utilized the more likely you are going to default to make payments which directly keep your credit rating on track
+A big advantage of having a second card is that it helps you to build your credit score by minimizing your credit utilization ratio on a particular card.
+The lesser credit utilized, the more likely you are not going to default on your payments, keeping your credit rating on track.

-Holding multiple cards comes with its own share of the burden.
-Managing them, looking after their due dates and tracking purchases can be a pain if not done the right way.
-Missing a payment means putting more money on late payments and that also hits your credit score.
-However, this risk can be mitigated using the automated bill payment trackers provided by mymoneykarma.com that keep a track of all your credit card dues dates and remind you in time to pay those
+Holding multiple cards comes with its own share of burdens.
+Managing them and tracking payment due dates and purchases can be a tough task.
+Missing a payment means increasing interest on the balance amount, thus impacting your credit score.
+However, this risk can be mitigated using the automated bill payment trackers provided by mymoneykarma that keep a track of all your credit card dues dates and remind you in time to pay those

-Also do remember to have a minimum of six months as a cooling period before applying for a new card, home loan or an auto loan.
-Therefore taking on new credit facilities when you are planning to buy a house or car might not be the best thing to do.
-Please plan you credit off take so as to not encounter difficulties during approvals.
+Also, do remember to have a minimum of six months as a cooling off period before applying for a new card, home loan, or an auto loan.
+Taking on new credit facilities during the cool-off period might not be the best thing to do.
+Please plan your credit usage cautiously so as to not encounter difficulties in getting new lines of credit.

-If you carry more cards then you may end of spending more than what you are capable of repaying which generally leads to forced debt.
-This is one of the most serious downsides of having multiple credit cards.
-Ideally speaking if you are holding more than one card, there should not be any problem provided you are able to manage, track and maintain that card without getting into a debt trap.
-A debt trap not only ruins your credit score but also forces you to spend your hards earned money on paying interest and fees.
-This can be avoided using mymoneykarma.com as you can track your spends and set budgets that will alert you when are about to breach them.
+If you own multiple credit cards, then you may end up spending more than what you are capable of repaying, leading to forced debt.
+This is one of the most serious downsides of owning multiple credit cards.
+Ideally, if you have more than one card, there should not be any problem provided that you are able to manage, track and maintain that card without getting into a debt trap.
+A debt trap not only ruins your credit score, but also forces you to spend your hard-earned money on paying unnecessary interest and fees.
+This can be avoided by using mymoneykarma to track your expenses and set budget reminders that will alert you when you are about to exceed your limit.